c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 # DSC Configuration phases

 Before we go further, let's talk about the phases your configuration named `Europa` will go through, this is  very important to understand.
-So grab a cup of coffee or tea and let's dive in.
-Tere are two phases you will be dealing with when working with DSC Configuration:
+So grab a cup of coffee or tea and let's dive in.There are two phases you will be dealing with when working with DSC Configuration:

-## The Authoring and Staging Phase
+* The Authoring and Staging Phase

-## The Enacting and Reporting Phase
+* The Enacting and  Reporting Phase

 We will dive into each phase.